huaweicloud/terraform-provider-huaweicloud/docs/resources/sms_task.md

 * `used_size` - (Optional, Int, ForceNew) Specifies the used space in MB.
 Changing this parameter will create a new resource.

-* `physical_volumes` - (Optional, List, ForceNew) Specifies an array of physical volume informations.
+* `physical_volumes` - (Optional, List, ForceNew) Specifies an array of physical volume information.
   The [object](#physical_volumes_object) is documented below.
 Changing this parameter will create a new resource.

 <a name="physical_volumes_object"></a>